MeghaPatil561988/FormedicAssignmentTest/README.md

  ###    under this 1 .java classes(LoginPageTC)

 ## 2 Scope:
-## Task 1- Login:
+## Task 1- Login to the application:
 * I have successfully executed LoginTC with given user name and password credintials.I have used Parameterization to access login credentials by using @DataProvider annotation.

-## Task 2- Repository:
+## Task 2- Navigate to Repository:

-* I have successfully executed LoginPageTc navigate repository to studies,
+* I have successfully executed LoginPageTc navigate repository to studies.
-* successfully clicked on TechStudy menu bar
+* successfully clicked on TechStudy menu bar.
 * validated tech test study view.
-* successfully clicked on TechStudy menu bar
+* successfully clicked on TechStudy menu bar.
 * successfully validated ‘Data acquisition’ asset group view.
 * successfully clicked on view ‘Forms’.
 * successfully clicked on ‘Medical History’icon and view the ‘Medical History’ form.